waiwong614/alexa-tube/README.md

 1. Corrected minor bug in NowPlaying function
 2. Updated readme to add note about using service simulator
+3. Added handling of "Ask Youtube to STOP" rather than "Alexa Stop"

 ## SKILL COMMANDS